cloud-gov/cg-site/content/docs/orgs/meeting-tic-requirements.md

 ## Use-cases for accessing cloud.gov
 The TIC reference architecture includes two use case examples on pages 63 and 64 that are relevant for federal agencies using cloud.gov.
 Here we describe how to interpret those use cases in the cloud.gov-specific context.

+### Restricting developer and operator access to cloud.gov services

-### Restricting administrator access to your application's deployment
+You can ensure that developer and operator access to cloud.gov services traverses your agency's TIC so that all manipulation of your application's deployment is monitored.

 {{< diagrams id-prefix="Restricting-access-to-cloud.gov-services" >}}
 graph TB